tendryAxel/prog-5-d5/README.md

 4. Serve the coffee to the user
 5. Update inventory and financial records

-## Possible Errors
+## Errors Management
-- Coffee not found
+- Insufficient funds
-- Power outage (Jirama)
+- Coffee not available
 - Water not available
-- Insufficient funds
+- Power outage (Jirama)